SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Maintain continuity of email campaigns, audience segmentation, and engagement tracking

-* Understand how Agentforce Nonprofit affects any marketing automation tools connected to Salesforce
+* Understand how Nonprofit Cloud affects any marketing automation tools connected to Salesforce

 * Ensure constituent communication does not lapse during the migration